Consumer Tips: World Privacy Forum’s Top Ten Opt Outs

 See information about all DMA lists:

-See Information about the DMA mailing list, detailed:
+See Information about the US Postal Service and DMA mailing opt out list, detailed:

 4. Bank/Financial Institutions opt out (This section applies to banks, credit card companies, brokerage firms, insurance companies, and other financial institutions.)